HarshithAlva6/final-wordle/README.md

-# CPSC 449 Project 3
+# CPSC 449 Project 4
- [Project 3](https://docs.google.com/document/d/1OWltxCFRsd2s4khOdfwKLZ3vqF6dsJ087nyMn0klcQs/edit) involves extending the base Wordle backend application from [Project 1](https://docs.google.com/document/d/14YzD8w5SpJk0DqizgrgyOsXvQ2-rrd-39RUSe2GNvz4/edit) and implementation of nginx to authenticate endpoints and load balancing from [Project 2](https://docs.google.com/document/d/1BXrmgSclvifgYWItGxxhZ72BrmiD5evXoRbA_uRP_jM/edit).
+ [Project 4] (https://docs.google.com/document/d/19BqaDN9M9fMfw6WjwISGDauF_I2w20UJ4lNmW9USbn0/edit) is used to add Webhook to the Games Service, and deliver items to a message queue to the Leaderboard Service that was created in  [Project 3](https://docs.google.com/document/d/1OWltxCFRsd2s4khOdfwKLZ3vqF6dsJ087nyMn0klcQs/edit) which involved extending the base Wordle backend application from [Project 1](https://docs.google.com/document/d/14YzD8w5SpJk0DqizgrgyOsXvQ2-rrd-39RUSe2GNvz4/edit) and implementation of nginx to authenticate endpoints and load balancing from [Project 2](https://docs.google.com/document/d/1BXrmgSclvifgYWItGxxhZ72BrmiD5evXoRbA_uRP_jM/edit).
 This includes the following objectives:
 - Configuring replication using Litefs for the database associated with Games service.
 (Write requests go to the primary replica, and read requests can be made from either primary, secondary or tertiary replicas)
 - Developing 2 new Leaderboard services which can post results of a game and obtain the Top 10 users based on their average scores.
 - Use Redis to store data for leaderboard services.

-This project also builds upon concepts introduced in [Exercise 2](https://docs.google.com/document/d/1-tFBfCP2rhk5YFtXYpGD894Ghy4UY-J3o9Zs7abbS8c/edit) and [Exercise 3](https://docs.google.com/document/d/14i8cpm7z1oFh5y5gmAkQ39AH3Pu8oWRr6B6TOziGYhY/edit) with regards to setting up Nginx server, building indices, and using redis and associated libraries.
+This project also builds upon concepts introduced in [Exercise 2](https://docs.google.com/document/d/1-tFBfCP2rhk5YFtXYpGD894Ghy4UY-J3o9Zs7abbS8c/edit),[Exercise 3](https://docs.google.com/document/d/14i8cpm7z1oFh5y5gmAkQ39AH3Pu8oWRr6B6TOziGYhY/edit) and [Exercise 4](https://docs.google.com/document/d/1GeF5txkEb3Jl0_YtnFKFh21xiDff1IJ54XC9Qydk3GE/edit) with regards to setting up Nginx server, building indices, using redis and associated libraries, working with Webhooks and also Message Queueing.

 ### Authors
 Section 02